Vote as if your life depends on it, because it does."

 As a voter with a disability, you may consider a wider set of needs and issues when you vote.
 Voting for local, state and federal leaders during this election year lets you share your perspective and make your goals known.
 For the coming elections this can be done privately, and with more accessibility than ever before.

-We will also have a voter registration table at the Disability Pride Festival in Madison on Saturday, July 28, and hold various other pop-up voter registration events throughout the state.
+We will have a voter registration table at the Disability Pride Festival in Madison on Saturday, July 28.

-This fall there are two important elections: the partisan primary on August 14 and the fall general election on November 6.
+There are two upcoming elections: the partisan primary on August 14 and the fall general election on November 6.
 Look over our Five Steps for Accessible Voting and make sure you have what you will need to make your vote count.